 These things should help you to see why the three subjects in PPE are usefully studied together.
 Reflection about methodology can be applied to Politics and Economics, as well as to Philosophy itself; and questions in Moral Philosophy about what is good and what is just, and about what goals we should aim at, have clear implications for both subjects, for example through Political Theory so far as Politics is concerned, and for Economics in contributing to the debates about the conceptions of welfare and rationality.

 There are three non-exclusive strands to the Politics side of the PPE course.
 The politics of International Relations addresses questions of peace and war, of how countries compete and cooperate.
 You might spend a week reading to answer the question ‘Can soft power ever be real power?’.
 In Comparative Government the focus is on the study of the political institutions of democratic countries.
 Our goal is to understand what various forms institutions take, where they come from, and what effects they have within the country.
 This year students wrote essays ‘assessing the effect of electoral systems on representation’ and answering the question ‘Why do some democracies endure?’.
 Political Theory addresses how politics ought to operate to satisfy justice, liberty, democracy amongst other values, as well as interrogating those concepts.
-One of many questions students considered in tutorials last term is ‘In what circumstances, if any, can one be justified in breaking the law?.
+One of many questions students considered in tutorials last term is ‘In what circumstances, if any, can one be justified in breaking the law?’.

 In the first year of the politics course we focus on an introduction to the Theory and Practice of Democracy.
 After a first year exam the next two years are spent studying eight topics for a final set of eight exams.
 Here there is wide scope for specialisation in the three branches mentioned above, and in fact what that means is that you can study almost any aspect of politics with specialist tutors from across the University.

 The Economics course is split between Microeconomics and Macroeconomics in the first two years, with Quantitative Economics also introduced in the second year.
 Microeconomics is concerned with individual decision-making and its effects on markets – for instance, what is a rational decision for a consumer, and is it better to have one firm in an industry or multiple competing firms?
 Macroeconomics, meanwhile, focuses on the operation of the whole economy – for instance, is there a trade-off between inflation and unemployment, and how should governments conduct monetary and fiscal policy?
 Quantitative Economics overlaps with each of these areas, but seeks to use data to learn more about them.
-In their final year, students select from a variety of option papers; these are taught by specialists around the University, examples including Development Economics, Economics of Industry and Money & Banking.
+In their final year, students select from a variety of option papers; these are taught by specialists around the University, examples including Economics of Developing Countries, Economics of Industry and Money & Banking.

 The teaching of Economics here is a combination of lectures and tutorials or classes, with both written and mathematical assignments set each week.
 Magdalen’s Fellows in Economics are Dr Tom Norman and Dr Jennie Castle, who specialise in Game Theory and Econometrics respectively.
 The course provides both mathematical and conceptual training, and is a basis for both further study and a variety of careers.
 Further information is available at the Economics Department’s website.